As cyber threats continue to grow and evolve, it’s inevitable that businesses will experience an information security incident at some point.

 5. Improve Customer and Stakeholder Confidence

-In addition to the financial implications of an incident which may involve paying regulatory fines, compensating customers and a drop-in share prices, organisations can be severely impacted by reputational damage.
+In addition to the financial implications of an incident that may involve paying regulatory fines, compensating customers and a drop-in share prices, organisations can be severely impacted by reputational damage.

 If an organisation’s sensitive data has been exposed, it can have a hugely negative effect on consumer trust.
 Research has shown that up to 70% of consumers would stop doing business with a company if they have experienced a data breach.
 Customers lose confidence with an organisation if they don’t feel their data is secure and may end up leaving and switching to competitors.